 City Care Whiz Kids was founded in 1996 by Larry and Masie Bross.
 It is a faith-based, nonprofit, one-on-one tutoring and mentoring program for at-risk students in the Oklahoma City and surrounding districts.
 Our main focus is literacy due to our state and city's alarming illiteracy rate.
 Click here to read more.

 "Master's Market" is a food and clothing pantry where families and individuals in need may come for help.
 It serves Midwest City, Del City and the surrounding areas on Tuesdays and Fridays from 10:00 a.m. to 1:30 p.m.
 There is an interview process with a counselor to determine how Master's Market can best meet the person's needs.
 Click here to read more.

 "Crazy Quilts" are made from donated fabric by volunteers who sew the pieces together at home and then meet once a month to 'tack' the quilts together.
-These ladies meet during the school year on the third Thursday of the month at Master's Market.
-If you are interested in making quilts for families who are in need (in the Mid-Del area), contact Betty through Meadowood Baptist Church (405) 737-7684.
+These ladies meet during the school year on the first Monday and the third Thursday of the month at Master's Market.
+If you are interested in making quilts for families who are in need (in the Mid-Del area), contact Judy Bennett through Meadowood Baptist Church (405) 737-7684.
 The following donations are welcome: Fabric of any size, embroidery needles, thread, crochet cotton size 10 (bed spread weight), and quilt batting (low loft, any size).

 Healing Hearts Health Clinic